-Hydrous fluids sourced from breakdown reactions of hydrated minerals percolate from the subducting plate \citep{cagnioncle07,wilson2014} and react with the asthenospheric mantle wedge to produce primitive arc melts \citep{gaetani98,grove06}.
+Hydrous fluids sourced from breakdown of hydrated minerals percolate from the subducting plate \citep{cagnioncle07,wilson2014} and react with the asthenospheric mantle wedge to produce primitive arc melts \citep{gaetani98,grove06}.
 These melts segregate from their mantle residue by reactive porous flow at low melt fractions (Fig.~\ref{fig:overview}, stage 1).
-McKenzie's model \citep{mckenzie84} and similar formulations \citep{fowler85, ribe85b, Scott1986} based on earlier works including \citet{drew71}, \citet{sleep74}, and \citet{turcotte78} have been successfully employed to describe the porous flow of silicate melts through a compacting rock matrix. \citet{bercovici01a} and \citet{bercovici03} introduced a phase-symmetrical generalization including surface tensions and a more rigorous treatment of the energetics of the problem.
-When coupled to models of thermo-chemical evolution and melt-rock reactions \citep{sramek07,rudge11}, non-linear reaction-transport feedbacks emerge such as the reactive infiltration instability \citep{chadam86} leading to channelised melt transport \citep{aharonov95, spiegelman01,keller16} that can have important ramifications for the geochemistry of melts and their solid residue \citep{spiegelman93d,spiegelman03a,hewitt10}.
+McKenzie's model \citep{mckenzie84} and similar formulations \citep{fowler85, ribe85b, Scott1986} based on the earlier work of \citet{drew71}, \citet{sleep74}, and \citet{turcotte78} have been employed to describe the porous flow of hydrous fluids and silicate melts through a compacting rock matrix. \citet{bercovici01a} introduced a phase-symmetrical generalization including surface tensions and a more rigorous treatment of the energetics of the problem \citet{bercovici03}.
+When coupled to models of thermo-chemical evolution and melt-rock reactions \citep{sramek07,Tirone2009,rudge11,Tirone2017,Oliveira2018}, non-linear reaction-transport feedbacks may emerge.
+For example, the reactive infiltration instability \citep{chadam86} leads to channelised melt transport \citep{aharonov95, spiegelman01,keller16} with important ramifications for the geochemistry of melts and their solid residue \citep{spiegelman93d,spiegelman03a,hewitt10}.